dipada/Thermal-coupling-of-processors-thesis/README.md

 - If want run ./multiple_conf.sh with different frequency, you can change the frequency in the script.
 Frequency will be applied to all tests.

 ## Test generation
-There are 2 mode for generate tests:
+There are two different mode for generate tests:
 - Self-writing a configuration.json according to rt-app syntax and put it in resources/configuration directory
 - Using confgen.py script.
 With this script u will be able to generate a configuration.json file with a specific number of tasks, a specific number of cores and a specific period for each task.
 This script will generate multiple configuration.json with same parameteres by varying the cpu that will execute the workloads.
 All json will be under resources/configuration directory.